jackjwilliams/jackjwilliams.github.io/_posts/2016-02-25-hangfire-windows-service.md

 **The fix?**

-Make sure to clean all additional Web.*.config files out.
+Make sure to clean all additional Web.*.config files out after deploy.
 Since we use Octopus Deploy, this step template was handy:

 [File System - Clean Configuration Transforms](https://library.octopusdeploy.com/#!/step-template/actiontemplate-file-system-clean-configuration-transforms)